-Although the buying cycle has changed, prospects still have the same types of problems they are trying to solve.
-Sellers need to find prospects that have a business pain that’s extensive enough to invest the time and resources to fix it.
-And reps need to prove that their solution is the right one – and the one that will give buyers a good return on their investment!
+Although the buying approach has changed, prospects still have the same types of problems they've been trying to solve—and sellers still need to pinpoint the business pains extensive enough to invest the time and resources to fix it.
+Sellers also need to prove that their particular solution is the right one that will give buyers a good return on their investment.

-But with the current state of self-servicing buyers, it’s a challenge to reach these buyers and to understand where they are in their buying journey.
+But with the current state of self-servicing buyers, it can be a challenge to reach these individuals, and to understand where they are in their buying journey.
 Every connection a seller makes with a buyer needs to do a few things:

-- Build trust and serve as more an advisor than a salesperson
+- Build trust and serve as an advisor, rather than a salesperson.

-A recent Gartner Digital Buying survey, 60% of the buyers are considered ‘digital buyers’ as opposed to traditional buyers.
+In a recent Gartner Digital Buying survey, 60% of buyers are considered "digital buyers" as opposed to traditional buyers.
 Their preference is to spend more time doing their own research rather than working with a seller.
-They are typically advanced in their buying process when they finally feel the need to connect with a seller—and often overwhelmed and frustrated with conflicting information.
+They are typically far along in the buying process when they finally decide to connect with a seller—and oftentimes overwhelmed and/or frustrated with conflicting information.

 The Role of the Seller

 Gartner boils down what this means.
-Their research and survey results suggest sellers need to create highly personalized digital experiences where they mediate the buying process on behalf of the buyer.
-The content and resources shared by sellers should enhance and clarify the buyer’s research into meaningful information to be shared with other stakeholders at the buying table.
-Ultimately, the seller helps to build the confidence of the buyer so they’re comfortable making a purchase decision.
+Their research suggests sellers need to create highly personalized digital experiences where they mediate the buying process on behalf of the buyer.
+The content and resources shared by sellers should enhance and clarify the buyer’s research into meaningful information that can be shared with other stakeholders at the buying table.
+Ultimately, the seller helps to build the buyer's confidence so they’re comfortable making a purchase decision.

-Buyers love it because everything they need access to is located in a central space that’s easily accessible and shareable.
-They can choose to add to the Digital Sales Room and engage with their seller at their convenience.
-As the buyers become more informed, confidence is built ultimately leading to a purchase decision.
+As buyers become more informed, they become more confident—which is the surest road to a purchase decision.
 Sellers get benefits too.
-They’re able to see when the prospect accesses or shares any information in the Digital Sales Room providing insightful buyer intent information along the way.
+They’re able to see when the prospect accesses or shares information in the DSR, providing insightful buyer intent information along the way.